Monkefrog/Landing-Page/README.md

 # Landing-Page

-sadly i you cannot see any progress because i corrupted my folder so i needed to clone the git repo again adn then copy everything from my finished project back over.
+sadly you cannot see any progress because i corrupted my folder so i needed to clone the git repo again and then copy everything from my finished project back over.

 Took me the whole day but im proud of myself.

-THanks to The Odin Project
+Thanks to The Odin Project